thisiswisy/v0rtex-injector/README.md

 5. ??
 ----------------------------------------

+HOW TO FIND DEB LINK????
+- This gives you **LEGAL** debs straight from their original sources: http://ipod-touch-max.ru/cydia/index.php?cat=search&keyword=YOUR_TWEAK_NAME_HERE

 What is this?
-Something that lets you install tweaks on iOS 10.3.x
+- Something that lets you install tweaks on iOS 10.3.x

 - Only tweaks that hook springboard will work. postinst scripts should be fixed (beta 4 new)